harrellbm/Bookletic/README.md

 ### Usage

-To use the `sig` function, simply call it with the desired parameters and provide the content to be laid out in the booklet:
+To use the `sig` function, first set your desired page settings using the native page function.
+Then simply call the sig function with the desired parameters and provide the content to be laid out in the booklet:

 ```typst
 #set page(flipped: true, paper: "us-letter")